About the Data Protection Regulation

 When you visit our site

 When you visit our website, your IP address is logged.
-This data is used only for our visitor statistics and is erased after 14 months.
+This data is used only for our visitor statistics.
 The lawful ground is Public interest.

 When you answer one of SBU's surveys

 Individual survey responses are anonymized.
 Your IP address can be a personal data if it can be linked to an individual user.
-Google Analytics IP address data is erased after 14 months.
 Individual questionnaires that belong to practice surveys are erased after ten years, while questionnaires of minor importance are erased after two years.
 The lawful ground is Public interest because the handling of public documents is part of the public service obligation.

 When you apply for a job